Coproduced by WSPCF and Reaching Families

 Latest guidance on staying at home and away from others

-• To go to work if you cannot work from home
+· You should go to work if you cannot work from home and your business has not been required to close by law

 When you do leave your house, you should follow the advice on Staying Safe Outside your Home